Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Covariance Calculation

-note now that $\frac{\nu_i}{z_i} = \mu_i + \nu_i + 2 \nu \Re y_i$ for $i = 1,2$.
-Split the integral into four parts, corresponding to the choice of upper or lower semicircle for each one of $y_1$ and $y_2$, and note that we can transform each of these integrals in an integral over the cartesian product of upper semicircles.
+Focusing on $\WCM$, we split the integral into four parts, corresponding to the choice of upper or lower semicircle for each one of $y_1$ and $y_2$.
+We can transform each of these integrals to an integral over the cartesian product of upper semicircles.
 This transformation does not in any way affect $z_1$ and $z_2$, as only the real parts are involved in the $z_i$s.
+Crucially, on the circle $|y|=R$, the transformation $y \mapsto \bar{y}$, which takes upper semicircle into the lower one and vice-versa, has the property that